Nabataean architecture: The Hauran

-Located in southern Syria, and was the northern capital of the Nabataean kingdom.
-Bostra has evidence of temples being located at major intersections of the city.
+Bosra which is located in southern Syria, and was the northern capital of the Nabataean kingdom.
+Bosra has evidence of temples being located at major intersections of the city.
 At the city center is a temple complex dedicated to Dushara-A’ra.
 A’ra is thought to be the god of Nabataean kings and city of Bostra itself.
 Modern building make it difficult to find archaeological evidence of Nabataean cult worship.
 An inscription that reads “This is the wall which ... and windows which Taymu bar ... built for ...
 Dushara and the rest of the gods of Bostra” is located on what is thought to be this temple.